AnthonyGress/Stargate-App/README.md

 ## Usage

-This site is live at heroku link!
+This site is live at https://stargate-app.herokuapp.com/

 To use this node app and create your own local server, clone the repo down, use the terminal to cd into the root directory.
 Then run: